 Force 9 at Berth

 I’ve been on board where we stayed alongside during a Force 9 weather (Beaufort Scale).
-It didn’t happened once but twice.
+It didn’t happen once but twice.

-We were in Foynes, Ireland and Bordeaux, France.
-After receiving the forecast, our captain decided that we wait the storm while berthed.
+On two separate occasions, we were in Foynes, Ireland, and Bordeaux, France.
+After receiving the forecast, our captain decided that we wait for the out storm while berthed.

 The terminal allowed us with our plans even if our operation was completed.
 We only added a few more mooring ropes and increased the frequency of safety rounds.